 - One (1) adult visitor, 18 years or older, per patient (visitor hours will coincide for duration of a procedure – no change)

-- One (1) adult visitor, 18 years or older, per patient (this is not a change to Sunrise Children’s Hospital visitation)
+- Two (2) adult visitors, 18 years or older, per patient from 6am – 8pm (this is not a change to Sunrise Children’s Hospital visitation)

-- Pediatrics visitors may stay overnight if they wish.
-For those who leave the premises after 8 PM, they will not be permitted re-entry until 6 AM the following morning.
+- Only one (1) adult visitor may stay overnight if they wish.
+For those who leave the premises after 8pm, they will not be permitted re-entry until 6am the following morning.